 The pick-up point (for the third night's camp) in the central section, is a cosy Country Inn that can provide a tasty early evening meal, as well as a refreshing drink.

-At the Northumbrian farm, the farmhouse can usually offer a pizza, or there is an Indian takeaway service that will deliver to the camp.
-Alternatively, we can provide BBQ kits, for you to enjoy your own outdoor cooking.
+At the Northumbrian farm, there is an Indian takeaway service that will deliver to the camp, alternatively we can provide BBQ kits, for you to enjoy your own outdoor cooking.
 There is a village pub about half an hour's downhill walk away, that does generous hearty meals, as well as a good selection of ales - which in turn, suggests that a five-minute taxi ride back to the camp, is probably worthy of consideration.